Skip to main content

 1936 CE, July 17

 The Spanish Civil War begins.
-In a matter of days, a well-planned military uprising splits the county in half, with one zone controlled by the government (known as Republicans, Loyalists, or Reds), and the other by the rebels (also referred to as Nationalists, Fascists, or Whites) An estimated half million people perished during the civil war which lasted until 1939.
+A well-planned military uprising splits the country in half in just a few days, with one zone controlled by the government (known as Republicans, Loyalists, or Reds), and the other by the rebels (also referred to as Nationalists, Fascists, or Whites) led by Franco.
+An estimated half million people perished during the civil war which lasted until 1939.
 Franco ruled Spain as a dictator for almost 40 years until his death in 1975.
 More

 1945 CE, July 17